Probing the Knowledge Boundary: An Interactive Agentic Framework for Deep Knowledge Extraction: Methodology

 \paragraph{Recursive Taxonomy Explorer.} This strategy transforms the global retrieval problem into a hierarchical search task.
 It is governed by two key hyperparameters: the branching factor ($W$) and maximum depth ($D_{max}$). \begin{enumerate} \item Taxonomy Induction: The agent recursively decomposes $\mathcal{T}$ into a tree of sub-fields.
 In our implementation, each node at level $l$ is expanded into $W_l$ children (with $W_1=W_2=W$ in our experiments). \item Leaf-Node Mining: Once the tree reaches $D_{max}$, parallel agents are deployed to exhaustively mine each leaf node.
 By narrowing the focus to fine-grained sub-topics, this method forces the model to bypass dominant concepts and access long-tail parametric memory. \end{enumerate}

 \paragraph{Multi-Perspective Parallel Probing.} This policy exploits the model's cognitive diversity by instantiating $N$ distinct expert personas (e.g., Engineer, Legal Scholar, Ethicist).
 The key hyperparameter is the profile count ($N$).
 The agent first dynamically generates $N$ diverse profiles relevant to domain $\mathcal{T}$.
 In each turn, these $N$ experts independently provide insights from their unique vantage points.
-By synchronizing the global knowledge set $\mathcal{K}$ across all experts at each turn, the framework ensures that specialized perspectives capture nuances often missed by a single neutral agent.
+By synchronizing the global knowledge set $\mathcal{K}$ across all experts at each turn, the framework ensures that diverse specialized perspectives surface nuances that a single neutral agent would typically overlook.